 For decades, Michigan’s Muskegon Lake was considered one of the most degraded areas in the Great Lakes region.
 NOAA and the Great Lakes Commission have partnered since 2008 to restore habitat and improve water quality in the area.
-With a suite of habitat restoration projects now complete, Muskegon Lake could be removed from the list of Great Lakes Areas of Concern as early as this year.
+With much of this work nearly finished, Muskegon Lake could soon be removed from the list of Great Lakes Areas of Concern.

 History of Pollution

 In the late 1800s, Muskegon was home to many different industries, including lumber mills, chemical companies, foundries, a coal-fired power plant, and a paper mill.
 Over time, these industries filled in the shoreline of the lake and contaminated the water and sediment with compounds such as mercury and polycyclic aromatic hydrocarbons.
 This resulted in habitat loss and degradation, water quality concerns, and declines in fish and wildlife populations.

 In 1985, Muskegon Lake was listed as a Great Lakes Area of Concern, one of 43 “toxic hot spots” in the United States and Canada.
 Designation as an Area of Concern is based on a list of “beneficial use impairments.”
 These factors indicate how a waterway’s poor conditions are affecting the environment, human health, and the local economy.
 Local, state, and federal partners work to restore an Area of Concern by addressing its impairments.
 Once all a waterway’s impairments have been addressed, its designation as an Area of Concern can be removed, a process known as “delisting.”

 Comprehensive Restoration Efforts